michwen/michwen/README.md

 I offer comprehensive experienced paths with programs designed specifically for professionals to help rapidly up-skill in complementary skill-sets, depending on the project and technology roles which professionals are in at any point in time.

-I have real-time exposures through industry-based real-life projects, practical learning with hands-on virtual labs and get industry-recognized certificates in Technical & Analytical Courses are aligned from Data, Cloud, process, software, etc.
+I have real-time exposures through industry-based real-life projects, practical learning with hands-on virtual labs and get industry-recognized certificates in Technical & Analytical Courses are aligned from Data, Cloud, process, software & etc.

 <img width="964" alt="Tools" src="https://raw.githubusercontent.com/michwen/michwen/main/2021.png">